gcostaneto/gcostaneto/README.md

 Ph.D. candidate interested in prediction-based tools for crop improvement.
 I’m passionate about biometrics underlying phenomics, enviromics, and quantitative genetics for multiple environments.
 In the last 8 years, I have been improving myself in this field in which I believe is my way to contribute to the development of sustainable and climate-smart agriculture.
-I hope to take the next steps towards joining a solid biostatistics team in the global seed industry or in the public sector.

 I visualize my personal profile in the following mission and values:

 -	Science thinking for quality improvement in agricultural research in an environmental-safe way;
 -	Search for research gaps to be filled and solved in genomic-based selection for staple-food crops;